LCAS/topological_navigation/README.md

 - Edge-level BT selection is read from `config/edge_behaviors.yaml`
 - Consecutive edges with the same BT are merged into one execution segment
 - Action server accepts waypoint names and plans shortest routes for each consecutive pair
+- Interactive node clicks preview the selected topological route in RViz before execution
+- Edges are color-coded in RViz by applied behavior class (default / slow / reverse / custom BT)
+- Random behavior assignment is pair-based: both directions of a node pair share the same BT/controller config

 ## Build and run (native)